The Trust-Forum project

 - Id and title of the pool (the same as above if a source)

-receive its entries in their own pool (this contains the users that may
+can receive its entries in their own pool (this contains the users

-write in it if a source - all newly invited users receive this
+that may write in it if a source - all newly invited users receive

-invitation of this pool into their pool at their next login and may
+this invitation of this pool into their pool at their next login and

 Each user has his main pool, which is the only private pool that has